rckymntn/alpine/README.md

 ### Usage

 This is a bot primarily designed for my wants.
 Anyone is welcome to make use of the code provided here, but there may be some things you want changed or removed.
-Below I describe the organization of the project to make changes easier.
+Below I describe the organization of the project to make changes easier or you can run the bot as is with your own credentials.

 ##### As Is